intel-analytics/ipex-llm/python/llm/example/GPU/LLM-Finetuning/QLoRA/trl-example/README.md

 # Example of QLoRA Finetuning with BigDL-LLM

-This simple example demonstrates how to finetune a llama2-7b model use BigDL-LLM 4bit optimizations using [Intel GPUs](../../../README.md).
+This simple example demonstrates how to finetune a llama2-7b model use BigDL-LLM 4bit optimizations with TRL library on [Intel GPU](../../../README.md).
 Note, this example is just used for illustrating related usage and don't guarantee convergence of training.

 ## 0. Requirements